bacalhau-project/docs.bacalhau.org/docs/getting-started/installation.md

 ## Need Support?

 If have questions or need support or guidance, please reach out to the [Bacalhau team via Slack (#bacalhau channel)](https://filecoin.io/slack)

-## Contributing

-If you have any hints, tips or suggestions to add, check out the different [ways to contribute to Bacalhau](/docs/community/ways-to-contribute.md).